 Urinary infection is defined as infection in the urine.
 Bacteria do not normally live in the urinary system and urine is sterile though urine is a very good culture medium.
-However, under normal circumstances bacteria do not get an opportunity to grow as urine is completely flushed out during the process of urination and the mucosal covering of the urinary bladder have local defense mechanisms against bacteria.
+However, under normal circumstances, bacteria do not get an opportunity to grow as urine is completely flushed out during the process of urination and the mucosal covering of the urinary bladder have local defence mechanisms against bacteria.
 When the urine stagnates or when the protective mechanisms fail, infection occurs.
 When the infection is confined to the urinary bladder it is called cystitis.
 This is the most frequent form of urinary infection.
 Occasionally, infection can involve the kidney and this condition is called pyelonephritis.
 This is a serious condition, which is associated with severe loin pain and high-grade fever.

 Urinary infections occur much more frequently in women than in men.
 This increased predilection among women is mainly due to two reasons.
 In women, opening of the urinary passage is close to the anus.
 Thus, bacteria from the anus can find its way to the urinary system very easily.
 The vast majority of urinary infections are caused by a bacterium called Escherichia coli (E. coli), which is one of the most common organisms found in stool.
 Migration of bacteria from the opening of the urinary passage into the urinary bladder can be facilitated by sexual intercourse also.
 Use of spermicidal gelly also predisposes to urinary infections.